We've independently reviewed this article to make sure it's as accurate as we can make it.

 This valve opens and closes, allowing the flow of gas to your furnace’s pilot light and burners.
 It’s a critical safety feature of your HVAC system.
 It’s actually two valves placed in a series, one after the other, that operate using electromagnetics.

-The first valve, commonly called the safety valve, supplies fuel to the pilot light.
+The first valve, commonly called the pilot valve, supplies fuel to the pilot light.
 The second valve, called the main valve, sends gas to the burners.

 If you have regular maintenance done on your furnace, there should be no issues with these valves.
 However, if you’re negligent when it comes to regular maintenance, there is a possibility of the valves becoming clogged.
-If this happens,too much heat can build up inside the furnace.
+If this happens, it can cause the fuse to trip.

 Solution.
 To troubleshoot and test your valves you can follow this step-by-step tutorial.
 You can also watch the following video, which will provide you with 10 things to check when troubleshooting a bad gas valve.